Students may choose to study to different levels according to their circumstances and goals.

 Studied basic Islamic knowledge (how to perform wudhu, salah etc.)

-A PC/laptop or tablet with a reasonably sized screen and stable internet connection are essential for online learning.
+A PC, laptop or tablet with a reasonably sized screen and a stable internet connection are essential for online study.
+A mobile phone alone is not considered sufficient for online learning.

-Students will need access to a microphone to participate in class and access to a printer for classwork and exams.
+Students will require access to a microphone for class participation and a printer for classwork and examinations.

-We highly recommend students study in a quiet area without background noise or disruptions.
+We strongly recommend studying in a quiet environment free from background noise and distractions.

 Recordings

-Therefore, Al-Qalam Institute does not provide recorded classes.
+For this reason, Al-Qalam Institute does not provide recorded lessons.

 We do not provide living accommodation.